8 Tips to Keep Your Feet Warm While Skiing

 This is one of the most common reasons for cold feet on the slope.
 Most people hear that they have to have tight ski boots and mistake this for doing up all the buckles as tightly as they can.

 In my article, How Tight Should Your Ski Boots Be?
-Get The Perfect Fit Every Time, I explain the most important buckle is the one that locks your heel into place.
+I explain the most important buckle is the one that locks your heel into place.

 The bottom buckles around your toes are not as important and most people over-tighten them.